abood-zm/breast-cancer-cellline-classifier/README.md

 ## Overview

 Electrical properties of cells such as impedance, capacitances, conductivity, permeability, and resistibility are emerging as non-invasive biomarkers for cancer detection and classification.
 This projects leverages such features to classifiy four distinct breast cancer cell lines using neural network implemented in PyTorch.
-These cell lines are: HS578t, MCF7, MDA-MB-231, and T47D.

 ## Objectives